-- 1 Place the butter, syrup, treacle and sugar in a small saucepan and heat gently until melted, stirring occasionally.
-Leave to cool slightly then pour into the bread pan. - 2 Add the milk and egg to the bread pan. - 3 Sift the flour, ginger, baking powder and bicarbonate of soda together and add to the pan.
+1 Place the butter, syrup, treacle and sugar in a small saucepan and heat gently until melted, stirring occasionally.
+Leave to cool slightly then pour into the soda together and add to the pan.
+Note: Gingerbread is best left stored in an

-Note: Gingerbread is best left stored in an airtight container for 24 hours before eating, to allow time for it to become sticky.
+- 2 After shaping, leave the dough for a final proving then bake in your conventional oven. - airtight container for 24 hours before eating, to allow time for it to become sticky.